DioxusLabs/dioxus/README.md

 ### Dioxus vs Yew

-Yew is a framework for building reactive web apps and initially served as an inspiration for Dioxus.
-While Yew was originally focused on single-page applications (SPAs), it has since grown and can also be used to build full-stack web applications using crates like [`wasm-bindgen`](https://crates.io/crates/wasm-bindgen), [`gloo`](https://crates.io/crates/gloo), and server-side frameworks like [`rocket`](https://crates.io/crates/rocket) and [`axum`](https://crates.io/crates/axum).
+Yew is a framework for building reactive web apps that initially served as an inspiration for Dioxus.
+Yew is tightly integrated with the web but has limited utilities for server-side-rendering or alternative rendering engines.
+Dioxus was built as a redesign of Yew with a focus on cross-platform support, fantastic developer tooling, improved ergonomics, and a complete full-stack web story.

 - **Full-stack capabilities**: Yew was initially designed for SPAs and remains deeply integrated with the web platform.
-However, it can now be extended to full-stack development.
 Dioxus, in contrast, was built from the ground up for fullstack and cross-platform development, enabling seamless app creation across web, desktop, mobile, and server applications.

 - **Developer Tooling**: Dioxus offers a richer set of built-in developer tools, such as autoformatting, hot-reloading, and an integrated bundler, helping streamline the development experience.

-- **Ongoing support**: Dioxus is very actively maintained, with new features and bug fixes being released frequently.
+- **Ongoing support**: Dioxus is very actively maintained, with new features and bug fixes being fixed on a daily or weekly basis.

 ### Dioxus vs egui